 The research was conducted and funded by Demos Helsinki in March – October 2018 for Maria Malho’s Master’s Thesis City as Referent Object of Security: Futures Scenarios of Europe’s Security Environment in 2040.
 The Thesis has been reviewed and accepted by the Faculty of Social Sciences at the University of Helsinki in December 2018.
 The Thesis (in Finnish) can be accessed here.

-Demos Helsinki participates in the 20th international Futures Conference Constructing Social Futures – Sustainability, Responsibility and Power in Turku, Finland.
-This research is presented in Security Futures in the Urban Age session on 13th June 2019.
+Demos Helsinki participated in the 20th international Futures Conference Constructing Social Futures – Sustainability, Responsibility and Power in Turku, Finland.
+This research was presented in Security Futures in the Urban Age session on 13th June 2019.
 You can find more information in the conference workshop programme.
-Welcome to join the discussion at the conference or in Twitter with @DemosHelsinki!
+Welcome to join the discussion by contacting our experts or in Twitter with @DemosHelsinki!